-Metering technology continues to advance and represents a key aspect to economically providing you service.
+Metering technology continues to advance and represents a key aspect of our service.
 Radio frequency metering technology is now being introduced in the Kent County Water Authority service area.
-This technology represents the latest in digital meter registering equipment for documenting our customer's consumption.
-This type of meter also provides built-in leak detection and consumption trending that can help provide the information necessary to answer customer questions on unusual or abnormal consumption related billing concerns.
-The existing metering technology has become obsolete and no longer supported by the manufacturer.
-Our goal is to eventually replace all existing meters with this type of technology, as our programs advance and the new equipment becomes more readily available for installation.
+This technology represents the latest in digital meter registering equipment for documenting our customers' consumption.
+This type of meter also provides built-in leak detection and consumption trending that can help provide the information necessary to answer customer questions on unusual or abnormal consumption-related billing concerns.
+The existing metering technology has become obsolete.
+Our goal is to eventually replace all existing meters with this type of technology as our programs advance and the new equipment becomes more readily available for installation.